PySimpleGUI/PySimpleGUI/docs/cookbook.md

 Verbose mode will show you the full matching line from the file.
 This is handy for when you're looking for a specific way something is used.

-By default the Verbose mode is turned off.
+By default, the Verbose mode is turned off.
 This is because search results are updated in realtime as you type characters.
-If your project tree is large then your verbose output will be very very large as you type the first few characters of your search.
+If your project tree is large, then your verbose output will be very large as you type the first few characters of your search.

 The best way to use the Verbose feature is to perform the search with it turned off.
 Once you get the list of files from your search, then click verbose to see the more detailed view of the results.